Top 4 Coffee Stocks to Watch in 2022

 On the consumption side, the developed countries lead the pack.
 They have the ability to spend more on these small luxuries.
 Surprisingly, Finland has the highest coffee consumption per capita.
-I recently learned this coffee fun fact while visiting the country on my way back from Russia.

 When looking at total consumption by country, the U.S. is the largest consumer.
 That’s thanks to its larger population and coffee trends in the country.
 The National Coffee Association reported seven in 10 Americans drink coffee every week and 62% drink coffee every day.

 Overall, coffee consumption is up about 5% in the U.S. since 2015.
 That’s not huge growth, but elsewhere in the world, it’s climbing faster.
 China is an emerging market that’s seeing higher demand.
 And one of the coffee stocks below directly addresses that growing market.
 Let’s now take a look at these top coffee investing opportunities…

 - Luckin Coffee ADR (OTC: LKNCY)

 - Keurig Dr Pepper (Nasdaq: KDP)

 Starbucks continues to lead the U.S. market and has expanded overseas.
 Founded in 1971, the company now has more than 32,000 stores in 83 countries.
 This reach helps give Starbucks economies of scale and further builds its brand.